Health in the Republic of Ireland

-A new measure of expected human capital calculated for 195 countries from 1990 to 2016 and defined for each birth cohort as the expected years lived from age 20 to 64 years and adjusted for educational attainment, learning or education quality, and functional health status was published by The Lancet in September 2018.
+A measure of expected human capital was published by The Lancet in September 2018.
+This measure was calculated for 195 countries, from 1990 to 2016, and defined for each birth cohort as the expected years lived from age 20 to 64 years and was adjusted for educational attainment, learning or education quality, and functional health status.
 Ireland had the sixteenth highest level of expected human capital with 24 health, education, and learning-adjusted expected years lived between age 20 and 64 years.

-Vaccination

-In Ireland, childhood vaccination (up to age 16) requires the consent of the parents.
-The Department of Health strongly recommend vaccinations.